Estates Division (Historic Courthouse)

 To access all estate forms click on the following link: Estate Forms

-For more information regarding guardian appointments, you may call or visit the Estates Division.
-No appointments are necessary and walk-ins are welcome.
+For more information regarding guardian appointments, you may call or email the Estates Division.

 To view a pamphlet on Responsibilities of Guardians in North Carolina please click on the following links: